Supersheep50/the-secret-of-the-hll-tomb/README.md

 - Used Love Sandwiches walkthrough to build out collecting data for the logbook.

 - To clear the screen after the user selects Try Again, I referenced this page [here](https://stackoverflow.com/questions/4810537/how-to-clear-the-screen-in-python)

+## Acknowledgements

+- Big shout out to my partner Stephanie for all her help and wisodm!
+Thanks to tutor support for helping on a couple of issues and to my mentor AJ for the guidance.